panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 A lot of side-effects, like making a fetch request or using timers like `setTimeout()`, are asynchronous.

-Do not forget to clean-up the side-effect if the component unmounts or it doesn't need anymore the result of the side-effect.
+Do not forget to clean up the side-effect if the component unmounts or it doesn't need anymore the result of the side-effect.

-For example, if you've started a timer, make sure to stop the timer if the component when the component unmounts.
+For example, if you've started a timer, make sure to stop the timer when the component unmounts.

 The following component has a button *Start increasing*.
-When the button is clicked, a counter increases by 1 with delay each second:
+When the button is clicked, a counter increases by 1 each second:

 ```jsx
 function DelayedIncreaser() {